mne-tools/mne-python/doc/pre_install.rst

 Overview of the MNE tools suite
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The project started with what is now called :doc:`MNE-C <manual/c_reference>` — a set of interrelated command-line and GUI programs focused on computing cortically constrained Minimum Norm Estimates from MEG and EEG data.
+- :doc:`MNE-C <manual/c_reference>` was the initial stage of this project, providing a set of interrelated command-line and GUI programs focused on computing cortically constrained Minimum Norm Estimates from MEG and EEG data.
 These tools were written in C by Matti Hämäläinen.

-:ref:`MNE-python <api_reference>` reimplements the functionality of MNE-C, and extends considerably the analysis and visualization capabilities.
+- :doc:`MNE-python <python_reference>` reimplements the functionality of MNE-C,
+  and extends considerably the analysis and visualization capabilities.
   MNE-python is collaboratively developed and has more than 150 contributors.

-The :ref:`ch_matlab` provides a MATLAB interface to the .fif file format and other MNE data structures, and provides example MATLAB implementations of some of the core analysis functionality of MNE-C. It is distributed alongside MNE-C, and can also be downloaded from the `MNE-MATLAB git repository`_.
+- The :doc:`manual/matlab` provides a MATLAB interface to the .fif file format and other MNE data structures, and provides example MATLAB implementations of some of the core analysis functionality of MNE-C. It is distributed alongside MNE-C, and can also be downloaded from the `MNE-MATLAB git repository`_.

-:ref:`mne_cpp` provides core MNE functionality implemented in C++ and is primarily intended for embedded and real-time applications.
+- :doc:`MNE-CPP <mne_cpp>` provides core MNE functionality implemented in C++ and is primarily intended for embedded and real-time applications.

 There are also python tools for easily importing MEG data from the Human Connectome Project for use with MNE-python (`MNE-HCP`_), and tools for